Contrast-Security-OSS/azure-aks-example/README.md

 * Simple Exploit (SQL Injection)
 * Contrast Security Vulnerability Results
 * End-to-End Tests

-The code in this github repository integrates a Contrast Security agent with an application being deployed to a Microsoft AKS cluster.

 ## Sample Application - Netflicks .Net Core